Delhi police chief forms special cell to monitor 2020 riots investigation

 The committee will be headed by Special Commissioner of Police (Central Zone) Rakesh Khurana, according to The Indian Express.
 He has been asked to review the pending cases and “chalk out a time-bound strategy” to expedite prosecution.

 The panel will also comprise joint commissioner of police (east), deputy commissioner of police, (north east), and additional deputy commissioner of police (north east).
-Assistant Commissioner of Police KG Tyagi will be appointed as a consultant to monitor the cases in the court.
+Assistant Commissioner of Police KG Tyagi will be appointed as a consultant to monitor the cases in court.

-In his order, Asthana said that 14 police officers, who were posted in North East Delhi when the riots took place, should be included in the investigation.
+In his order, Asthana said that 14 police officers who were posted in North East Delhi when the riots took place should be included in the investigation.

-The committee will have to file supplementary chargesheets in the courts.
+The committee will have to file supplementary chargesheets in court.

-The panel will also have to ensure that the special public prosecutors are present in the court during the hearing of all cases related to the violence.
+The panel will also have to ensure that the special public prosecutors are present in court during the hearing of all cases related to the violence.
 It also has to make certain that the witnesses and the investigating officers appear in the court on time.

 In case the investigating officers are unable to attend the hearing due to unavoidable circumstances, the station house officer will have to be present in the court or send a responsible officer who “knows the facts” of the cases.